mit-orcd/orcd-docs-edit/docs/getting-started.md

 === "OpenMind"

-    OpenMind will be available to the general MIT Community starting 2024.
-Those currently eligible can follow the instructions on the [Getting an Account](https://github.mit.edu/MGHPCC/OpenMind/wiki/Cookbook:-Getting-started#account) page.
+    OpenMind will be retired later this year.
+BCS users are encouraged to transition their workflows to Engaging, where they can use the `ou_bcs_low`, `ou_bcs_normal`, and `ou_bcs_high` partitions for access to GPUs.
+All other MIT users can access these resources through the `mit_preemptable` partition on Engaging.

+    If you are in BCS and you would still like an account on OpenMind, see the [Getting an Account](https://github.mit.edu/MGHPCC/OpenMind/wiki/Cookbook:-Getting-started#account) page on OpenMind's documentation..

 ## Logging In